 My map of tourist attractions and walking tour for Murano, Italy.

 Arriving in Murano, Italy

-Our visit to these islands started with waiting in line a very, very long time on a very, very hot day…waiting for the boat to take us from Venice’s main train station to the island of Murano.
+Our walking tour of Murano started with waiting in line a very, very long time on a very, very hot day…waiting for the boat to take us from Venice’s main train station to the island of Murano.
 We waited in the hot Italian sun with our two small children for probably about 45 minutes.
 When our turn to finally get on the boat came, we were so tired and exhausted that our expectations for that day became very, very low, very quickly.

-In addition the boat ride, once we started, took a long time as well which we were not prepared for.
-The boat ride from the train station in Venice to the first island which is more on them took about 30 minutes and again it was hot and the boat was very crowded.
+In addition, the boat ride itself took a long time as well which we were not prepared for.
+The boat ride from the train station in Venice to Murano took over 30 minutes.
+It was hot and the boat was very crowded.

-However with lower expectations, we finally arrived at the island of Murano at the Murano Museo boat stop.
-We picked this boat stop after reading online and asking around on the boat.
-It turned out that Murano Museo was a good stop for us because we wanted to see the Glass Museum right away before the children would get too tired.
+However with lower expectations, we finally arrived at the island of Murano at the Murano Museo boat stop and we were finally able to start our walking tour of Murano.
+We picked this boat stop after some prior research and also asking around while on the boat.
+Murano Museo was a good stop for us because we wanted to see the Glass Museum right away before the children would get too tired.